bobwarrington/hello-world/README.md

 # hello-world
 Bobs Hello World Repository

-I'm a contractor working as a virtualization and cloud consultant in Ottawa, Ontario.
+I'm a contractor working as a virtualization/cloud consultant in Ottawa, Ontario.